Monastery of Stoudios: Modern condition

-The 5th-century monastery's church, which has the plan of a basilica, was converted by Bayezid II's Albanian equerry, Ilias Bey, into the mosque İmrahor Camii (literally, Mosque of the Equerry).
+The 5th-century monastery's church, which has the plan of a basilica, was converted by Ottoman Sultan Bayezid II's Albanian equerry, Ilias Bey, into the mosque İmrahor Camii (literally, Mosque of the Equerry).
 The ancient structure sustained grave damage from the great fire of 1782; the 1894 Istanbul earthquake also contributed to its ruin.

 Following the 1894 earthquake, a group of Russian Byzantinist scholars led by Fyodor Uspensky opened the Russian Archaeological Institute on the monastery grounds, but its activity was suppressed in the wake of the Russian Revolution of 1917.
-During the subsequent decades the ruins of the monastery complex were looted by local inhabitants to repair their houses, while the magnificent 13th century pavement still lies open to elements "and disappears slowly but steadily".
+During the subsequent decades the ruins of the monastery complex were looted by local inhabitants to repair their houses, while the 13th century pavement still lies open to elements "and disappears slowly but steadily".